webpack/changelog-v5/MIGRATION GUIDE.md

 ## Level 2: webpack crashes with error

-The error message should tell you what need to be changed.
+The error message should tell you what needs to be changed.

 ## Level 3: Build Errors